Burn (Juice Wrld song): Music video

-The official music video was released on December 10, 2022 alongside Fighting Demons.
-It shows footage of Juice Wrld rapping to the song in the studio, in the company of his friends.
+The official music video was released on December 10, 2021 alongside Fighting Demons.
+It shows footage of Juice Wrld reciting the lyrics to the song in the studio, in the company of his friends.
 The clip is also interspersed with people running for shelter from asteroids bringing the apocalypse.
 Los Angeles burns under the attack and the Earth explodes at the end of the video.